Last updated on July 17th, 2023 at 06:28 pm

-The mode of measurements is the method of taking measurements at the site.
+The mode of measurement is the method of taking measurements at the site.
 The mode of measurements of each item varies from the place as per practical convenience in that particular area.
-If local laboures are more accustomed to a particular unit than that should be used as the mode of measurements. may not be tally with standard specified units.
+If local laboures are more accustomed to a particular unit then that should be used as the mode of measurement. may not be tally with standard specified units.

 RATE ANALYSIS ESTIMATION AND COSTING

 - It is a method of deriving the construction cost of any particular completed item per the unit, by considering the Pst of material, labour, machineries and another miscellaneous costs involved in the execution of the item.